SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

     1. `WarnAndExit`: Logs a warning and exits if an existing instance is found.
     2. `Ignore`: Disables checking for running instances of the Aspire Dashboard.
 Note that new instances will fail to start if an existing one is using the same port
     3. `ReplaceExisting`: Kills any existing instance before starting a new one.
-- `AutoDownload` (bool): When enabled, the runner will automatically download the dashboard if the Aspire workload is not found.
+- `AutoUpdate` (bool): When enabled, the runner will automatically update the dashboard to the latest version on startup.
+- `PreferredVersion` (string): The version of the dashboard to download/run.
+If not specified or invalid, the latest version will be used.